- We advise you to exercise a high degree of caution in Nicaragua because of the risk of serious crime.

 The direction and strength of hurricanes can change with little warning.
 You can check the latest hurricane information at the National Hurricane Center website.

 In the event of an approaching hurricane, follow the instructions of local authorities.
 Flights in and out of affected areas could be delayed or suspended.
 Available flights may fill quickly.
 You should contact your airline for the latest flight information.
 The hurricane could also affect access to sea ports in the region.
 In some areas, adequate shelter from a severe hurricane may not be available to all who may choose to stay.
 You should familiarise yourself with your hotel or cruise ship evacuation plans.
-You should carry your travel documents at all times (i.e. Passport, picture ID's, etc.) or secure them in a safe, waterproof location.
+You should carry your travel documents at all times (i.e. passport, photo identification etc.) or secure them in a safe, waterproof location.
 We also suggest that you contact friends and family in Australia with updates about your welfare and whereabouts.
-For further information, see our Severe Weather page.
+For further information, see our Severe weather page.

-Santiago Volcano, approximately 25km south of Managua, is active.
+Volcanos Santiago Volcano, approximately 25km south of Managua, is active.
 San Cristobal and Cerro Negro volcanoes are also active.
-We strongly advise you against hiking near volcanoes or in other remote areas without the services of an experienced guide.
+We strongly advise you against hiking near volcanoes, visiting the parks or other remote areas near the parks without the services of an experienced guide.

 If a natural disaster occurs, follow the advice of local authorities.